-10. At 31 October 2020, income totalled £1.693m, which is £62k behind our budget forecast.
+10. At 31 December 2020, income totalled £2.160m, which is £55k behind our budget forecast for the same period.
 Registration fees accounted for 99% of the total income received.

 Coronavirus impact on registration fee income

 - 11. The global pandemic has presented new and unforeseen challenges across all sectors.
 The impact on osteopaths was significant as the profession is primarily made up of self-employed individuals; many closed their practices, with those who remained open seeing a substantial drop in patient numbers.
 The effect for all is the same a reduction in income, to varying degrees.
 The GOsC is not immune from the financial effects of the impact of coronavirus. - 12.
 The GOsC (Application for Registration and Fees) Rules 2000 sets out the position with regards to the registration fee (referred in the Rules as the Retention Fee) and the Registrar's authority with regards to fees.
 The current level of registration fees paid by registrants are: